Highlights from the Ratings and Financial Report for Zimmer Biomet Holdings Inc. (ZBH)

-Zimmer Biomet Holdings Inc. (NYSE:ZBH) went down by -7.39% from its latest closing price compared to the recent 1-year high of $180.36.
-The company’s stock price has collected -5.34% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that Zimmer Biomet Announces Third Quarter 2021 Financial Results
+Zimmer Biomet Holdings Inc. (NYSE:ZBH) went down by -2.33% from its latest closing price compared to the recent 1-year high of $180.36.
+The company’s stock price has collected -7.75% of loss in the last five trading sessions.
+Press Release reported on 11/04/21 that Zimmer Biomet Announces Third Quarter 2021 Financial Results

 Is It Worth Investing in Zimmer Biomet Holdings Inc. (NYSE :ZBH) Right Now?